PeaceMaker122/terraform-portfolio-project/README.md

 terraform destroy
 ```

-> **Note:** The remote state S3 bucket and DynamoDB table are created manually and are not managed by Terraform — they will not be affected by `terraform destroy`.
+> **Note:** The remote state S3 bucket and DynamoDB table are created manually and are not managed by Terraform, so they will not be affected by `terraform destroy`.

 ---